NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/nRFCloudLocationServices.rst

 To use any nRF Cloud Location Service, you need to configure your team ID.

+You can locate in in your nRF Cloud Account Dashboard.

 Run the following command to configure your team ID:

 .. parsed-literal::